 The proxy statement provides an agenda and detailed description of each shareholder proposal.
-Each shareholder proposal will at least have the company’s recommendation on voting for or against and sometimes will provide a detailed description as to why they are giving that recommendation.
-After you’ve reviewed each proposal and its opposition (if applicable), simply follow the instructions on the ballot or call in your vote.
+Each shareholder proposal will have the company’s recommendation on voting for or against it.
+Sometimes, they also provide a detailed description as to why they are giving that recommendation.
+After reviewing each proposal and its opposition (if applicable), simply follow the instructions on the ballot or call in your vote.

-If your shares in a company are held in a mutual fund, technically you don’t own shares in the corporation, but you do own shares in the mutual fund that does.
-Mutual fund managers often don’t vote, but if they do, they typically vote based on the company’s Board of Directors recommendations.
-If you want to influence how they vote, you can write to them directly or reach out to the investor relations department.
+What if your shares in a company are held in a mutual fund?
+Technically you don’t own shares in the corporation, but you do own shares in the mutual fund that does.
+Mutual fund managers often don’t vote, but if they do, they typically vote based on the company’s recommendations.
+To influence how they vote, write to them directly or reach out to the investor relations department.

 So why does this matter?
 Because the company’s value might depend on it.
 Without input from real shareholders, companies will only be listening to impact investors and other politically-minded individuals during their annual shareholder meeting.
 That could be detrimental to your share value, as well as the company’s long-term success.
 Over the past decade, these resolutions have driven up costs to costumers and driven down returns for shareholders like you.
 If you want to be more involved or express concerns, call the company, your asset manager or your 401(k) fund.